LearnOnDemandSystems/docs/lod/create-a-restriction-policy.md

     ||**Access Control Policy**|Enter the Access Control Policy  here, in JSON format.|
     ||**Enabled**|Check the box to enable this Access Control Policy  for use.|

-## Examples
+## ACP Examples

 ### Azure

-By default, Azure allows all resources to be provisioned, unless they are defined as denied by an access control policy.
+By default, Azure allows all resources to be provisioned, unless they denied by an access control policy.

-The access control policy below will deny any resources from being provisioned unless it is a standard_DS3_v2 virtual machine to be deployed.
+This example policy below will deny any resources from being provisioned unless it is a "standard_DS3_v2" virtual machine:

 ```linenums
 {